aragon/taiko-contracts/TEST_TREE.md

 ```
 SignerListTest
 ├── When deploying the contract
+│   └── It should disable the initializers
+├── When cloning the contract
 │   └── It should initialize normally
 ├── Given a deployed contract
 │   └── It should refuse to initialize again